-What’s the difference between albino mushrooms and leucistic mushrooms?
+What’s the difference between leucistic vs albino mushrooms?

 There has been some confusion within the mycology community about the difference between leucistic and albino mushrooms.
-In this article, we will break down the differences between the two and provide examples of each.
+In this article, we will break down what makes the two different and provide examples of each.

 Albinos are typically defined as organisms that exhibit deficient pigmentation.
 In mycology, albino mushrooms are completely lacking pigmentation which results in a white cap and clear, colorless spores.
-While some albino cubensis strains, like APE, can be observed with blue tinted caps, that is not related to pigmentation and is instead caused by the bluing reaction of Psilocybin within the mushroom’s flesh.
+While some albino cubensis strains, like Albino Penis Envy (APE), can be observed with blue tinted caps, that is not related to pigmentation and is instead caused by the bluing reaction of psilocybin within the mushroom’s flesh.

 Albino Penis Envy (APE)